CM4all/workshop/doc/index.rst

 The plan describes how to execute the job.
 If a plan is not installed, the node will ignore jobs referring to that plan.

+Every cron job contains a schedule in classic `cron` syntax and a command line to be executed by the shell (:file:`/bin/sh`).

 Using Workshop
 --------------